Where everything's made with love

 cutting corn off the cob

-Of course, you can blanch just enough corn for this recipe.
+Of course, you can also blanch just enough corn for this recipe.
 An average of 15-20 ears of corn yields 10 cups.
 If you blanch too much, you get to eat it!
 Yay!
 It's so sweet and crunchy!

 I like to saute extra or leftover corn in a little butter, then add kosher salt, fresh cracked pepper, and some finely chopped green onion.
 Yum!